IOMechs/react-native-starter/docs/commands.md

-# Command Reference for cli-starter
+# Command Reference for crna

 TODO: Add your command reference here